terrier-org/pyterrier/docs/terrier-indexing.rst

 **Choice of Indexer**

-Terrier has three difdferent types of indexer.
+Terrier has three different types of indexer.
 The choice of indexer is exposed using the ``type`` kwarg to the indexer class.
 The indexer type can be set using the ``IndexingType`` enum.

 .. autoclass:: pyterrier.index.IndexingType